bluedata-katacoda/katacoda-scenarios/Hello World Image/step5.md

 You are in the directory

-Create a skeleton file structure with the appropriate directories for creating the application .bin file
+Next, we need to create a skeleton file structure.
+To do so execute the following command:

 `bdwb --init`{{execute}}

+ <b>bdwb --init</b> command will setup all the base directories and files you need in order to develop any app image

 `ls -R`{{execute}}